mengweetan/microservice/index.md

 - Flask with Rest API end points
 - Integrate with mongodb
-- Show chart using plotly.js (outstanding task is a js promise after get data from rest end point)
+- Integrate chart using plotly.js